EB-1 Green Card Lawyers

 Policy Update- On September 12, 2023 USCIS updated the manual to offer clarifying guidance on examples of evidence that may satisfy the relevant criteria for employment first-based preference applicants, as well as how USCIS officers evaluate the totality of the evidence for eligibility.
 See the complete details in this EB-1 policy update post.

-• Evidence of superior abilities in the field of science, art, education, business, or athletics.
+• EB-1A: Extraordinary Ability – You must demonstrate evidence of superior abilities in the field of science, art, education, business, or athletics.
 Must be able to provide relevant proof of recognition.

-• Executives or managers of multinational companies who are starting a new office/business in the United States.
+• EB-1C: Multinational Executives and Managers – You are an executive or manager of a multinational company who is starting a new office/business in the United States.
 The other option is being an executive or manager who is being transferred to the United States by a reputable international company.

 The EB-1 is a highly popular option because it does not require a PERM Labor Certification.
 The Labor Certification is typically an extensive and costly filing process in order to determine if the requirements of the available position are able to be filled by a U.S. worker.
 When the Labor Certification is required, the applicant risks being rejected which can constrain the applicant’s time and expenses.